-Your spouse was a student if he or she was enrolled as a full-time student at a school during any 5 months of 2004.
-A school does not include a night school or correspondence school.
+Your spouse was a student if he or she was enrolled as a full-time student at a school during any 5 months of 2005.
+A school does not include an on-the-job training course, correspondence school, or Internet school.
 Your spouse was disabled if he or she was not capable of self-care.
 Figure your spouse's earned income on a monthly basis.

 For each month or part of a month your spouse was a student or was disabled, he or she is considered to have worked and earned income.
-His or her earned income for each month is considered to be at least \$250 (\$500 if more than one qualifying person was cared for in 2004).
+His or her earned income for each month is considered to be at least \$250 (\$500 if more than one qualifying person was cared for in 2005).
 If your spouse also worked during that month, use the higher of \$250 (or \$500) or his or her actual earned income for that month.
 If, in the same month, both you and your spouse were either students or disabled, only one of you can be treated as having earned income in that month.